Verner Family

 A grandson of John Verner, Jr., Colonel John Verner Stribling, was intimately involved with the design of the first automobile.
 See article here.

-I have a double dose of Verner DNA being a descendant of two of John's Sr's children: David & George.
+The author has a double dose of Verner DNA being a descendant of two of John's Sr's children: David & George.
 My grandmother, Rubye Lois Bailey Blair descends from David Verner and my grandfather, Henry Lee Blair, descends from George Verner.
 Thus, my grandparents were 4th cousins.
 Based on Revolutionary War pension applications, there is no doubt about the descendants of David and John Verner.

 1. David Verner married Esther (lnu)